AIxCyberChallenge/example-crs-architecture/example-crs-architecture/README.md

             limits:
               cpu: "500m"       #Adjust as needed
               memory: "1Gi"     #Adjust as needed
 ...
 ```

 Additionally, the configuration also includes an `hpa.yaml` file that defines the autoscaler (HPA).
 The HPA controller watches metrics and scales your pods up or down to meet the specified thresholds.

-You can adjust values within this yaml to meet your needs.
+You can adjust values within this YAML to meet your needs.

 ## Makefile